Is the OCS worth it considering the time and financial costs involved?

 Plus, all I had to do was pass a test.

 However, I didn’t commit to taking the exam until I had a job opportunity that the OCS would help me qualify for.
 That was what made the OCS worth it to me.
 So, I finally took the exam in 2020 and passed.

 Physical Therapy by the numbers in the US

 There are 249,079 Physical Therapists in the United States, a number posted by Data, USA, in 2018.
 The American Board of Physical Therapy Specialists (ABPTS) states that in 2020, there are 30,041 Physical Therapists with advanced board-certification, and 17,318 of these specialists are OCS certified.
 These numbers roughly show that 12% of all PT’s have advanced certification, and 6% have their OCS.
 You can see that only a small percentage of all therapists have earned advanced board-certification, including the OCS.
 Having an OCS does put a PT in a specialized club among all therapists.

 Cost of the OCS

-In 2021, the exam dates will be February 27 – March 13.
-Because of the COVID-19 pandemic, the application deadline has been extended through December 28, 2020.
-The initial application review fee is $525 for APTA members and $870 for non-APTA members.
-Once your application is reviewed, and you are approved to sit for the exam, the fee is $810 for APTA members and $1,535 for non-APTA members.
-If you plan to sit for the exam, you should definitely become an APTA member.
-Also check out any employer reimbursement opportunities.
+In 2024, the exam dates will be February 28 – March 20.
+Dates and deadlines for applications can be found here.
+The initial application review fee is $535 for APTA members and $880 for non-APTA members, however, these fees increase significantly after July 31st for the ortho exam.
+Once your application is reviewed, and you are approved to sit for the exam, The exam fee is $810 for APTA members, and $1535 for non-APTA members, and the deadline is November 30th.
+In this case, it definitely pays to be an APTA member.
+Be sure to check for employer discounts as well!

 The ABPTS website has an informative section about employers’ views of specialty certification from a survey they issued in 2017.
 These findings are not specific to the OCS, but to advanced board-certification in general: